Green Monster Smoothies 101 + Basic Recipe

 • Milk of choice

 And every blender is different, so settings will vary.
-I usually just blend away until all the fruit/ice is smooth and all the spinach leaves are blended so small, I don’t see individual pieces, just smooth greenness.
+I usually just blend away until all the fruit/ice is smooth and all the spinach leaves are blended so small.
+Instead of seeing individual pieces, I look for smooth greenness.
 This usually only takes 1 or 2 minutes for me.

 First of all, they’re fun to look at and just plain delicious.

-After spending a month with my Project Veg-Up challenge focusing on eating lots of fruits and veggies every day, I know that it can sometimes be a struggle, especially on your busiest days to get your full servings for the day.
+I spent a month with my Project Veg-Up challenge focusing on eating lots of fruits and veggies every day.
+I know that it can sometimes be a struggle to “eat your greens.”
+This is especially true on your busiest days.
 Smoothies are one of the easiest ways to consume fruit.
-And now thanks to the GM, they can be the easiest way to consume vegetables (at least spinach), too!
+And now thanks to the GM, they can be the easiest way to consume some vegetables, too!

 So GM smoothies feature spinach, and here’s why spinach is good for you – a quote I’ve shared before from whfoods.com: